ovh/docs/pages/web/hosting/logs_and_statistics/guide.en-sg.md

 You can display different types of graphics from the drop-down menu in the top left-hand corner:

-- Outbound connections: requests sent from your website to an external website.
+- Outbound connections: Requests sent from your website to an external website.
-- CPU usage: the level of processor consumption on your hosting instance.
+- CPU usage: The level of processor consumption on your hosting instance.
-- Exceeding the resource threshold: indicates when your hosting exceeds its resource quota.
+- Exceeding the resource threshold: Indicates when your hosting exceeds its resource quota.
-- SQL requests: quantity of requests to your hosting database.
+- SQL requests: Quantity of requests to your hosting database.
-- SQL response time: response time of requests sent to your hosting database.
+- SQL response time: Response time of requests sent to your hosting database.

 ## Go further

-Join our community of users on <https://community.ovh.com>.
+Join our community of users on <https://community.ovh.com/en/>.